What is a money market account?

 • Attractive APYs: MMAs offer high Annual Percentage Yields (APY), often higher than traditional savings accounts, making them beneficial for short-term savings goals.

-• Easy Access to Funds: MMAs provide features of both savings and checking accounts, some include debit cards and check-writing abilities, making them suitable for those needing easy access to their money in the short term.
+• Easy access to funds: MMAs provide features of both savings and checking accounts, some include debit cards and check-writing abilities, making them suitable for those needing easy access to their money in the short term.

-• Your Deposits are Insured: MMAs can be insured by the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA) or American Share Insurance (ASI) up to $250,000, ensuring the safety of deposited funds.
+• Your deposits are insured: MMAs can be insured by the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA) or American Share Insurance (ASI) up to $250,000, ensuring the safety of deposited funds.

 Cons:

-• Monthly Fees: While MMAs offer high yields, they may come with monthly fees for account maintenance, low balances, or exceeding withdrawal limits.
+• Monthly fees: While MMAs offer high yields, they may come with monthly fees for account maintenance, low balances, or exceeding withdrawal limits.
 SF Fire Credit Union’s Money Market Account has no monthly fees, so we can cross that con off the list.

-• Minimum Balance Requirements: Opening an MMA sometimes requires meeting a minimum balance requirement, ranging from $100 to $2,000, which could be a limitation for those starting with a low balance.
+• Minimum balance requirements: Opening an MMA sometimes requires meeting a minimum balance requirement, ranging from $100 to $2,000, which could be a limitation for those starting with a low balance.
 However, an MMA with SF Fire Credit Union has no minimum balance required, so that’s another con we don’t have to worry about.

-• Withdrawal Limits: Some banks may impose withdrawal limits on MMAs, potentially restricting the number of transactions per month.
+• Withdrawal limits: Some banks may impose withdrawal limits on MMAs, potentially restricting the number of transactions per month.
 SF Fire Credit Union’s money market account also does not have any withdrawal limits, but does not offer check or debit cards, at this time.

 How an MMA with a credit union differs from a bank